Wonderware InTouch Denial of Service

 Technical Description / Proof of Concept Code

-WonderWare SuiteLink is a service that runs on Microsoft Windows Operating Systems listening for connections
+WonderWare SuiteLink is a service that runs on Microsoft Windows Operating Systems listening for connections on port 5413/tcp.

 Un-authenticated client programs connecting to the service can send a malformed packet that causes a memory